-You can't help feeling that vegetarianism and veganism have lost some of their alternative cachet.
-They're no longer exotic novelty lifestyles limited to the McCartneys, Green Party members, IBS sufferers, and white guys with dreadlocks, and recent research from analysts at Mintel has shown that one in eight adults in the UK are now vegetarians or vegans, and that this includes one in five 16- to 24-year olds.
+You can't help but feel vegetarianism and veganism have lost some of alternative cachet.
+Clearly no longer exotic novelty lifestyles limited to the McCartneys, Green Party members, IBS sufferers and white guys with dreadlocks, recent research from analysts at Mintel has shown that one in eight adults in the UK are now vegetarians or vegans, and that this includes one in five 16- to 24-year olds.
 Surviving on a diet of plants is now unavoidably lamestream.

 According to Mintel's report, though, the rise of vacillating, part-time vegetarians who are actively trying to reduce their meat consumption is more significant than the growing number of categorical, self-identifying "vegetarians" or "vegans".
 This has led to an evolution on the supermarket shelves – the number of food products carrying a "vegetarian" claim has apparently doubled to 12 per cent, while one in eight meat-buyers would now consider buying half meat and half vegetable protein across a week's shopping.
 Even the less obviously meat-containing products like chocolate or sweets are playing to this growing market, with 11 percent now alleging to be animal-free.

 Bearing all this in mind, I decided to reach out to Brian Kateman, host of a TEDx talk about "ending the battle between vegans, vegetarians and everyone else" and co-founder of a movement called Reducetarian, which aims to bring together the burgeoning community of individuals who have committed themselves to eating a diet of less meat.
 I wanted to ask him how and why this is all happening.